KCarlile/guitar-diagrams-js/README.md

 ## Technical Information for Code Owners

-### Building and Packaging
+### Building, Packaging, and Releasing

+When creating a new release, run `node install` in the project to update the `package-lock.json` file.
+You can also run the `.scripts/build.sh` bash script to run this step.
+(There are currently no other build steps included.)

+Next, you will stage, commit, and push the changes to GitHub.
+Once the code is in the GitHub repo, create a PR into the `main` branch, if necessary.

-When creating a new release, run `node install` in the project to update the `package-lock.json` file, then stage, commit, and push the changes to GitHub.
-Next, use the [Release page](https://github.com/KCarlile/guitar-diagrams-js/releases) to create a new release which will kick off a new package deployment using the GitHub Action workflow defined in `.github/workflows/release-package.yml`.
-One the workflow has completed successfully, the package will be hosted on the [Packages page](https://github.com/KCarlile/guitar-diagrams-js/pkgs/npm/guitar-diagrams-js).
+To create a release, use the [Release page](https://github.com/KCarlile/guitar-diagrams-js/releases) to create a new release which will kick off a new package deployment using the GitHub Action workflow defined in `.github/workflows/release-package.yml`.
+Once the workflow has completed successfully, the package will be hosted on the [Packages page](https://github.com/KCarlile/guitar-diagrams-js/pkgs/npm/guitar-diagrams-js).

 See also [`docs/examples/js/guitar-diagrams-js/README.md`](docs/examples/js/guitar-diagrams-js/README.md) for information about symlinks for local testing and demo deployment information.